 In the imputation of family income, several family-level covariates were used, including some summaries based on data collected about each family member.
 Most of the variables formed by summarizing data on each adult family member had very low rates of missingness.
 To facilitate their use, their missing values were imputed prior to the imputation of family income.
-Any remaining missing values in the family-level covariates, were imputed together with family income.
+Any remaining missing values in the family-level and sample adult-level covariates, were imputed together with family income.